-Oxygen (O_2) and carbon dioxide (CO_2) concentrations were measured using the sampling and analytical procedures of USEPA Methods 3A, Determination of Oxygen and Carbon Dioxide Concentrations in Emissions from Stationary Sources (Instrumental Analyzer Procedure).
+Oxygen $(O_2)$ and carbon dioxide $(CO_2)$ concentrations were measured using the sampling and analytical procedures of USEPA Methods 3A, Determination of Oxygen and Carbon Dioxide Concentrations in Emissions from Stationary Sources (Instrumental Analyzer Procedure).
 The measured concentrations were used to calculate emissions rates using USEPA Method 19 (refer to Section 4.1.7).
-The method 3A sample probe was attached to the method 5/202 sample probe to collect O_2 and CO_2 concentrations at each of the 25 traverse points simultaneously with FPM and CPM measurements.
+The method 3A sample probe was attached to the method 5/202 sample probe to collect $O_2$ and $CO_2$ concentrations at each of the 25 traverse points simultaneously with FPM and CPM measurements.

-Flue gas was sampled from the stack through a stainless steel probe, heated Teflon® sample line, and through a gas conditioning system to remove water and dry the sample before entering a sample pump, flow control manifold, and paramagnetic and infrared gas filter correlation analyzers.
+Flue gas was sampled from the stack through a stainless steel probe, Teflon® sample line, and through a gas conditioning system to remove water and dry the sample before entering a sample pump, flow control manifold, and electrochemical and non-dispersive infrared gas analyzers.
 Figure 4-3 depicts the Method 3A sampling system.